Retirement Readiness

 The Magic of Compounding

 You have an ally, time is on your side.
-The earlier you start saving, the longer your money has to grow.
-Check out this example:
+The earlier you start investing, the longer your money has to grow.
+Check out this example:*

 Starting at age 20